drostron/slamdata-docs/source/helpful-tips.rst

 1.4.1 By Calendar Quarter
 '''''''''''''''''''''''''

-Assume you have documents in a structure similar to the following:
+The following example assumes a document structure similar to the following:

 .. code-block:: json